dragondrop-cloud/cloud-concierge/README.md

 </p>

 ## How does it work?
-1) Cloud Concierge creates a representation of your cloud infrastructure as Terraform
+1) cloud-concierge creates a representation of your cloud infrastructure as Terraform.
+Only read-only access should be given to cloud-concierge.
 2) This representation is compared against your state files to detect drift, and identify resources outside of Terraform control
 3) Static security scans and cost estimation is performed on the Terraform representation
 4) Results and code are summarized in a [Pull Request](https://docs.cloudconcierge.io/how-it-works/pull-request-output) within the repository of your choice